 You may also want to listen to some Italian podcasts as a way to get more passive listening practice.

-If you’re learning Italian and considering using Glossika, I’d strongly recommend using Ripeti Con Me instead.
+If you’re learning Italian and considering using Glossika or LingQ, I’d strongly recommend using Ripeti Con Me and other resources available on Think in Italian instead.

 It fixes many of the problems that make it hard to recommend Glossika.
 The slower progression of the courses, Italian focus, improved spacing with the audio files, and the manner in which the lessons build upon each other make it a much better course.